Pixelrick420/Tetris/README.md

 - The game logic does not include advanced Tetris mechanics like T-spins, hold functionality.

 ### Future Improvements
-- Add a hold queue to allow players to swap pieces.
-- Implement additional gameplay mechanics such as hard drop.
+- Implement additional gameplay mechanics such as hard drop and hold queue.
 - Port the game to be platform-independent.